 Just pinch the part that’s pilled, and pull on it in the direction of the wool.
 If you’re taking off several of these at a time, rub them together in your hands to compile — it’s easier to handle them that way.
 Unless you end up taking off too much, your chunky blanket should look just like new!

 Clean stains immediately

 If you get a stain on your Ohhio merino blanket, don’t put off cleaning it for later!
 The longer you wait before removing it, the more likely it is to stay for good.
 If you accidentally spilled something like coffee or wine on it, run that area of the blanket under cold water.
 Once the stain has been washed out, put that spot between two towels and give it a gentle squeeze.
-Afterwards, put the blanket on a surface where it’s going to get a lot of air, and make sure to flip it periodically until it dries.
+Afterward, put the blanket on a surface where it’s going to get a lot of air and make sure to flip it periodically until it dries.

 Never wash a merino wool blanket in the washing machine!
 The combination of water, heat, and friction will cause the blanket to felt and lose its softness and cloud-like look.

 And now you know everything there is to know about caring for your super chunky merino wool blanket.
 Merino wool is a very tender material — that’s why it’s so soft to the touch!
-This comes with the drawback that it needs to be handled gingerly.
+This comes with the drawback that it needs to be handled gently.
 But if you follow these instructions, your blanket will stay looking and feeling as good as the day it arrived for a very long time.